bachwehbi/data-systems/tutorials/working_with_hdfs.md

   $ export PDSH_RCMD_TYPE=ssh
 ```

 You can also permanently add export `PDSH_RCMD_TYPE` environment variable.
+This can be done by editing
+`/etc/environment` file on ubuntu for instance.

 #### Install Java

 If Java is not installed on your machine.
 Go on and install it.

-This is a good [guide](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04) for Ubuntu.
+This is a good [guide](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04) for `Ubuntu 18.04`.

 Once Java is installed, you need to set `JAVA_HOME` environment variable.